polyseam/platform-engineering/docs/cndi/README.md

 - **Provision Infrastructure**: Set up cloud resources (VMs, networking, etc.) on AWS, GCP, Azure, or even locally, all defined via code.
-- **Bootstrap a Kubernetes Cluster**: Install a Kubernetes distribution on those resources (e.g. a K3s cluster on your VMs) complete with essential add-ons (ingress, cert-manager, etc.).
+- **Bootstrap a Kubernetes Cluster**: Install a Kubernetes distribution on those resources complete with essential add-ons (ingress, cert-manager, etc.).
-- **Deploy Applications via GitOps**: Integrate Argo CD for GitOps so that your application manifests (Helm charts, YAMLs) are continuously deployed to the cluster from your git repo.
+- **Deploy Applications via GitOps**: Integrate ArgoCD for GitOps so that your application manifests (Helm charts, YAMLs) are continuously deployed to the cluster from your git repo.
 - **Bake in DevOps Best Practices**: Everything (infra and app configs) lives in